PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Experiments and Results

 \subsubsection{Ablation the Number of Retrieved Entries}

 We conducted an ablation study to analyze the effect of the number of retrieved vectors $K$ on model performance.
-As shown in Figure~\ref{fig:ablation_k}, increasing $K$ consistently reduces perplexity (PPL) on the CATH-4.2 validation split.
-The improvement is sharp for small $K$ (e.g., from $2.788$ at $K=1$ to $2.709$ at $K=5$),

-but gradually saturates as $K$ increases further.
+As shown in Fig.~\ref{fig:ablation_k}, increasing $K$ consistently reduces perplexity (PPL) on the CATH-4.2 validation split.
+The improvement is sharp for small $K$ (e.g., from $2.788$ at $K=1$ to $2.709$ at $K=5$), but gradually saturates as $K$ increases further.
 Beyond $K \geq 35$, PPL stabilizes around $2.681$, showing no further significant gains.
 Therefore, we choose $K=35$ as the optimal setting, striking a balance between efficiency and accuracy.